awsdocs/amazon-vpc-user-guide/doc_source/what-is-amazon-vpc.md

 ![\[Using an interface endpoint to access an AWS service\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/vpc-endpoint-privatelink-diagram.png)

  You can create your own AWS PrivateLink\-powered service \(endpoint service\) and enable other AWS customers to access your service\.
 For more information, see [VPC Endpoint Services \(AWS PrivateLink\)](endpoint-service.md)\.

+### AWS Private Global Network Considerations<a name="what-is-aws-global-network"></a>

+AWS provides a high\-performance, and low\-latency private global network that delivers a secure cloud computing environment to support your networking needs\.
+AWS Regions are connected to multiple Internet Service Providers \(ISPs\) as well as to a private global network backbone, which provides improved network performance for cross\-Region traffic sent by customers\.

+The following considerations apply:
++ Traffic that is in an Availability Zone, or between Availability Zones in all Regions, routes over the AWS private global network\.
++ Traffic that is between Regions always routes over the AWS private global network, except for China Regions\.

 ## How to Get Started with Amazon VPC<a name="howto"></a>